This is how I would introduce a newcomer to foreign classics, from most accessible to least accessible. I'm still a…

-In a small dilapidated village in 1980s Hungary, life has come to a virtual standstill.
-The autumn rains have started.
-The villagers expect to receive a large cash payment that evening, and then plan to leave.
+In a small, dilapidated village in 1990s Hungary, life has come to a virtual stand-still.
+The Autumn rains have started.
+A few of the villagers expect to receive a large cash payment that evening, and then plan to leave.
 Some want to abscond earlier with more than their fair share of the money.
-However they hear that the smooth talking Irimias, whom they thought had died, is coming back.
+However they hear that the smooth-talking Irimias, whom they thought had died, is returning.
 They are apprehensive that he will take all their money in one of his grandiose schemes to keep the community going.

 A REVIEW FOR MY #1 FAVORITE FEATURE FILM OF MY ENTIRE EXISTENCE, AND MAYBE FOREVER WITH A 99.5% PROBABILITY.

 Don't read it as a review, but as a magazine article.
 This is the longest thing I have ever written about one single film, but it is also the only review that made me cry out of sentiment while constructing it.

 Before starting to construct a modest, fully developed essay about Béla Tarr's Sátántangó, let's make a nostalgic resume about some of the most wonderful experiences cinema has offered throughout its history.
 German Expressionism represented the pinnacle of Berlin's technical vision and resulted in the most visually captivating and thought-provoking classic masterpiece up to a hair-rising degree.
 After the Second World…